 What car accident insurance benefits am eligible for?

 To obtain the full amount of money and compensation you are entitled to receive, it is important to fully understand all of the Maryland car accident insurance benefits that are available.

-In addition to getting your car fixed after the accident, the insurance company for the at fault driver should provide a rental car while your vehicle is repaired and certain first party insurance benefits (Maryland PIP or Med Pay insurance) may be available to provide money for lost wages and medical bills.
+In addition to getting your car repaired after a Maryland accident, the insurance company for the at-fault driver should provide a rental car while your vehicle is fixed and certain first party insurance benefits (Maryland PIP or Med Pay insurance) may be available to provide money for lost wages and medical bills.
 You should also make sure that health insurance and accident insurance coverage is coordinated to maximize your recovery and increase the amount of money you receive.

 As part of a Maryland car accident settlement with the insurance company for the at-fault driver, you should receive full coverage for past and future medical expenses, lost wages and pain and suffering.
 Under the “Maryland collateral source rule”, the insurance company does not get to discount the amount of your settlement just because you had other sources of coverage for your medical bills or lost wages.

 Our Baltimore car crash lawyers have been handling accident insurance claims for decades, and know how to maximize your recovery and make sure you receive all of the benefits available.

 - Property Damage: Your car should be repaired properly or you should be paid the appropriate replacement cost

 - Rental Car: While your car is being repaired, you may be entitled to a rental car